 Lords of Dogtown is a 2005 biopic about the Zephyr skateboard team.
 The film is based on the 2001 documentary called Dogtown and Z-Boys.
-The Hollywood dramatization was written by original Z-Boy Stacy Peralta.
-It took a fair amount of liberties in telling the story, but still managed to capture the look and feel of Venice Beach in the 70s.
+This dramatization was written by original Z-Boy Stacy Peralta.

 The production used a variety of locations in the Los Angeles area.
-Much of the filming took place in San Pedro, as gentrification in the original Dogtown area removed a lot of the gritty look needed for the time period.
-Some locations in Santa Monica and Venice were also used.
+Many of the Dogtown scenes were filmed in San Pedro, as gentrification in the original Dogtown area removed a lot of the gritty look needed for the time period.

 The Zephyr Shop

-Likely due to its location on a busy street, the production chose not to film at the original Zephyr Shop.
+The production chose not to film at the original Zephyr Shop in Santa Monica.
 Instead, the shop was recreated in San Pedro.
 This was a tough location to track down, and it took a fair amount of work to locate it.

 The building has been slightly altered since filming, and is now operated as a church.
 You can still imagine Heath Ledger on the roof tossing surfboards down to the street in a rage.